cirrusidentity/docker-simplesamlphp/README.md

 Apache mapping with `SSP_APACHE_ALIAS` environmental variable.
 The default document root is `/var/www`

+A number of php extensions are installed by default to simplify integrating the image with ldap and databases.

 # Ports Matter - Use a Proxy

 Port information is important in SAML metadata.
 If the metadata says your service is on port 443 then your docker container won't work correctly if its running on port 47651.
 We recommend using [`jwilder/nginx-proxy`](https://hub.docker.com/r/jwilder/nginx-proxy/) image simplifies your life.
 The proxy listens on port 443 and routes traffice to the appropriate SSP image.